GianMarcoOddo/rmpy/rmpy/README.md

 - VaR = npVaR_single(returns, position, alpha=0.01, kind = "abs")

-This function npVaR_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE asset using historical returns data (you can use every type of assets e.g stock, options, bonds, ecc.)
+This function npVaR_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE asset using historical returns data (you can use every type of assets e.g stock, options, bonds, etc.).

+Non-parametric VaR is a way to estimate the potential loss that an asset may experience over a given period, based on a ranking of the historical returns without making any assumptions about the underlying probability distribution.

 #### Args: